 Minto Juried Art Show 2019

-Are you an Artist and looking to showcase your works?
 The Minto Arts Gallery’s annual Juried Art Show always presents an incredibly diverse mix of mediums, styles and subjects, with featured artists from across Ontario.
 This year pronises to be no different.
 We would like you to join us at the Minto Arts Gallery on May 8, 2019 for the awards reception, from 6 till 9 p.m.
 The winners will be announced at 7:00pm

 The MINTO ARTS COUNCIL is pleased to announce the Fifth Annual Juried Art Show.
 On the night of the Awards Reception the winners will be announced, the event will take place at the Minto Arts Gallery.